pylayers/pylayers/_sources/manual/slab.txt

      9: 'SEA_WATER',
      10: 'PLATRE-57GHz'}

-It is possible to easily define individual materials
+It is possible to define individual materials

 .. code:: python